aylincin/seth/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Upload the empfaenger.ino script to the Arduino of the output device and the sender.ino script to the input device.
+Upload the empafenger/empfaenger.ino script to the Arduino of the output device and the sender/sender.ino script to the input device.